88 Brewery's Scottish Beithir Fire

 Now, whether you believe that the strongest beer in the world is or isn’t in fact a beer, the simple truth is that it will get you loaded.
 Any ‘beer’ with an alcohol content that puts a bottle of whisky to shame is more than capable of turning the most steadfast of men sloppy.
 The beers we’ve collated offer an opportunity to tell the missus you’re only going out for one, and truly mean it.

-Here is a list of the 13 strongest beers in the world.
+In most cases, actually, even one of these drinks is probably overkill.
+Here is a list of the 11 strongest beers in the world.

 Product image of Brewmeister Snake Venom beer bottle with plain white background